 2. Evaluate cloud readiness of given workloads.

 Where will your cloud strategy likely start?
 Identify the low-hanging fruit.
 What workloads are excellent candidates for external public or private cloud hosting?
 What are the applications and services which are not good candidates for cloud provisioning?
+Take advantage of our cloud readiness assessment.

-3. Mitigate risks and challenges of cloud.
+3. Mitigate risks and challenges of the cloud.

 Identify the risks and challenges of greater adoption of cloud services.
 What can you do to mitigate those obstacles (both actions you can take and the requirements of a services provider)?